sulu/sulu-docs/developer/contributing/adding-translations.rst

 Sulu.

-Every bundle requiring translations stores them in their `Resources/translations/sulu` folder using the xliff format.
-These files are named after the scheme ``backend.[language].xlf`` and look something like this:
+Every bundle requiring translations stores them in their `Resources/translations/sulu` folder using the xliff_ format.
+These files are named using the scheme ``backend.[language].xlf`` and look something like this:

 .. code-block:: xml